Diversity, Equity, and Inclusion

 Alonso is cautiously optimistic about the increased attention in US higher education and industry to increasing diversity in STEM.
 “While we still have a very, very long way to go, I do want to think that things are improving.
 The fact there is more awareness now is a good thing,” Alonso says.

 His advice for Hispanic and other minority students interested in STEM is to “be passionate about it, work very hard, and put your heart into it.
 It must be an obsession.
-That means you’re working all the time, even when you’re not at work.
+That means that, at some level, you’re working all the time; even if not consciously, ideas might be cooking in the back of your head.
 Many of my ideas come not when I’m sitting at a table in my office but when I am riding a bicycle or walking.”
 (Or, as during a collaboration with Kevin Parker, the William F. May Professor of Engineering, while swimming with his wife in Lake Ontario.
 Read more here.)

 Alonso advises students interested in pursuing academic careers in STEM to “choose your topics well” because of the increased competition for federal research funding, which in turn increases the difficulty of obtaining tenure.
 That means pursuing a topic of research that is “relevant, and that funding agencies care about.